wolfy-j/lodm/README.md

 }
 ```

-> TimestampsTrait will automatically create timeCreated and timeUpdated fields in model schema and update them when model is saved or updated.
+> TimestampsTrait will automatically create the timeCreated and timeUpdated fields in your model schema and update them when the model is saved or updated.

-DocumentEntity does not have ActiveRecord like functionality and can be embedded much easier:
+DocumentEntity does not have ActiveRecord like functionality and can be embedded much simpler:

 ```php
 class Author extends DocumentEntity